Climate Change

 Scenario Analysis

-• *3 The 2℃ Scenario and 4℃ Scenario are common terms for climate-related scenarios depicted by the IEA and other organizations.
-Each scenario includes specification of the economic measures needed to suppress rising temperatures and the envisaged environmental damage in the event such increases in temperature occur.
+5 These are terms commonly applied to climate-related scenarios depicted by the IEA and other organizations.
+Each scenario includes specifications of the economic measures needed to suppress rising temperatures and the envisaged environmental damage in the event such increases in temperature occur.

-Climate-Related Risks and Opportunities
+Risks and Opportunities

 * Table can be scrolled horizontally.